Shopify vs. WooCommerce: Which shop is better?

 Which platform is better for B2B shops?

-For B2B e-commerce, Shopify Plus has dedicated features: customer-specific pricing, minimum order quantities, and customizable checkout flows.
-However, Shopify Plus costs from €2,300/month.
-WooCommerce offers B2B features through plugins like WooCommerce B2B or B2BKing for a fraction of the cost.
+Shopify Plus offers dedicated features for B2B e-commerce: custom pricing, minimum order quantities, and customizable checkout flows.
+However, Shopify Plus starts at €2,300 per month.
+WooCommerce offers B2B functionality through plugins like WooCommerce B2B or B2BKing for a fraction of the cost.
 For smaller B2B shops, WooCommerce is often the more economical solution.
-For large enterprise B2B shops, Shopify Plus can offer the better infrastructure.
+For large enterprise B2B shops, Shopify Plus can provide a superior infrastructure.

 Do I need a developer for WooCommerce?

-Costs vary greatly depending on scope and platform.
-A simple Shopify shop can be created from €2,000, a custom WooCommerce shop from €3,000.
-Complex enterprise shops with custom features can cost €15,000 and more.
-A detailed overview can be found in our article What Does a Professional Website Cost?.
-Also check out our packages to get a feel for the price ranges.
+Costs vary significantly depending on the scope and platform.
+A basic Shopify store can be set up starting at €2,000, while a custom WooCommerce store starts at €3,000.
+Complex enterprise stores with custom features can cost €15,000 or more.
+You can find a detailed overview in our article.How much does a professional website cost?Check out ourPackagesto get a feel for the price ranges.

-Internationalization: Building Multilingual Shops
+Internationalization: Building multilingual shops

-For Austrian online retailers looking to sell across the entire DACH region or beyond, internationalization is a critical success factor.
-Shopify and WooCommerce take fundamentally different approaches here.
+For Austrian online retailers who want to sell throughout the DACH region or beyond,Internationalization is a crucial success factorShopify and WooCommerce take fundamentally different approaches here.

-Shopify Markets: The Integrated Solution
+Shopify Markets: The integrated solution

-- Automatic currency conversion for over 130 currencies
+- Automatic currency conversionfor over 130 currencies

-- Geolocation-based redirects: Visitors are automatically directed to the appropriate country version
+- Geolocation-based redirectionVisitors are automatically redirected to the appropriate country version.

-- Local payment methods: EPS and Klarna for Austria, SOFORT for Germany, PostFinance for Switzerland
+- Local payment methodsEPS and Klarna for Austria, SOFORT for Germany, PostFinance for Switzerland

-- Local domains: shop.at, shop.de, shop.ch with automatic hreflang management
+- Local domainsshop.at, shop.de, shop.ch with automatic hreflang management

-- Costs: Included from the Shopify plan (79 USD/month), full functionality requires Shopify Markets Pro (additional 1.5% + EUR 0.85 per transaction)
+- CostIncluded with the Shopify plan (79 USD/month), full functionality requires Shopify Markets Pro (additional 1.5% + 0.85 EUR per transaction)

-Limitation: Shopify Markets does not translate automatically.
-You need a translation app like Langify (from EUR 17.50/month) or Weglot (from EUR 15/month) for the actual translation.
+restrictionShopify Markets does not translate automatically.
+You need a translation app like...Langify(from €17.50/month) orplumb line(from 15 EUR/month) for the actual translation.

-WooCommerce: Maximum Flexibility
+WooCommerce: Maximum flexibility

-- WPML + WooCommerce Multilingual (EUR 79/year): The gold standard for multilingual WooCommerce shops.
-Enables separate product descriptions, prices, and shipping options per language
+- WPML + WooCommerce Multilingual(€79/year): The gold standard for multilingual WooCommerce shops.
+Enables separate product descriptions, prices, and shipping options for each language.

-- Polylang + Polylang for WooCommerce (EUR 99/year): A lighter alternative with good value for money
+- Polylang + Polylang for WooCommerce(99 EUR/year): A lighter alternative with good value for money.

-- TranslatePress (from EUR 89/year): Visual translation directly in the frontend -- particularly beginner-friendly
+- TranslatePress(from 89 EUR/year): Visual translation directly in the frontend -- especially beginner-friendly

-WooCommerce advantage: You can create completely separate product catalogs, prices, and shipping rules for each country.
-With Shopify, you are bound to the Shopify Markets structure.
+Advantages of WooCommerceYou can do this for any countryCompletely separate product catalogs, prices and shipping rulesCreate it.
+With Shopify, you are bound to the structure of Shopify Markets.

 SEO Implications of Internationalization

-- URL structure: Recommendation for the DACH region: Subfolders (/de/, /at/, /ch/) instead of subdomains
+- URL structureRecommendation for the DACH region: Subfolders (/de/, /at/, /ch/) instead of subdomains

-- Local backlinks: Build separate backlinks from the respective market for each country version
+- Local backlinksBuild separate backlinks from the respective market for each country version.

-Our Recommendation
+Our recommendation

-For shops selling exclusively in the DACH region: WooCommerce with WPML offers more control and lower costs long-term.
-For shops with global ambitions (10+ countries): Shopify Markets saves considerable development time and provides a more consistent user experience.
+For shops thatexclusively in the DACH regionSelling: WooCommerce with WPML offers more control and lower costs in the long run.
+For shops withglobal ambition(10+ countries): Shopify Markets saves significant development time and offers a more consistent user experience.

-App Ecosystem: Extensions Compared
+App ecosystem: Extensions compared

-Shopify App Store: Curated and Quality-Tested
+Shopify App Store: Curated and quality-checked

-The Shopify App Store includes over 8,000 apps (as of 2026), all of which go through a review process:
+The Shopify App Store includes over8,000 apps(As of 2026), all of which undergo a review process:

 Advantages:

-- Quality control: Shopify reviews every app for security, performance, and usability
+- Quality controlShopify checks every app for security, performance, and user-friendliness.

-- One-click installation: Apps are immediately ready to use
+- One-click installationApps are ready to use immediately.

-- Consistent user interface: Most apps integrate seamlessly into the Shopify admin
+- Consistent user interfaceMost apps integrate seamlessly into the Shopify admin.

-- Automatic updates: Apps are updated by the developer without requiring manual intervention
+- Automatic updatesApps are updated by the developer without any manual intervention from you.

 Disadvantages:

-- Recurring costs: Most apps use monthly subscription models.
-A typical Shopify shop with 10-15 apps pays EUR 150-400/month just for apps
+- Recurring costsMost apps operate on monthly subscription models.
+A typical Shopify store with 10-15 apps pays150-400 EUR/monthonly for apps

-- Vendor lock-in: If an app is discontinued, you must migrate
+- Vendor Lock-inIf an app is discontinued, you will need to migrate.

-- Performance impact: Each app loads additional JavaScript code.
-More than 15 apps can noticeably affect loading times
+- Performance impactEach app loads additional JavaScript code.
+More than 15 apps can noticeably increase loading time.

 Top apps for the Austrian market:

-- Klarna Checkout (free): The most popular payment provider in Austria
+- Klarna Checkout(Free): The most popular payment provider in Austria

-- German Market Compliance (from EUR 9/month): GDPR-compliant legal notice, cancellation policy, terms and conditions checkbox
+- German Market Compliance(from 9 EUR/month): GDPR-compliant legal notice, cancellation policy, terms and conditions checkbox

-- Sendcloud (from EUR 29/month): Integration with Austrian Post, DPD, GLS
+- Sendcloud(from €29/month): Integration with Austrian Post, DPD, GLS

-The WordPress plugin directory includes over 60,000 free plugins plus thousands of premium plugins:
+The WordPress plugin directory includes over60,000 free pluginsplus thousands of premium plugins:

 Advantages:

-- Many free options: Basic functionality is often free, premium versions offer extras
+- Many free optionsBasic functionality is often free; premium versions offer extras.

-- One-time costs: Many premium plugins offer lifetime licenses or affordable annual licenses
+- One-time costsMany premium plugins offer lifetime licenses or affordable annual licenses.

-- Open source: You can customize and extend plugins
+- Open SourceYou can customize and extend plugins.

 Disadvantages:

-- Quality varies greatly: No central quality control like Shopify
+- Quality varies greatlyNo central quality control like at Shopify

-- Compatibility issues: Plugins from different developers can conflict with each other
+- Compatibility issuesPlugins from different developers can conflict with each other.

-- Security risks: Outdated plugins are the #1 entry point for hackers in WordPress installations
+- Security risksOutdated plugins are the cause.#1 entry point for hackersin WordPress installations

-- Update effort: You must regularly perform updates yourself and check compatibility
+- Update effortYou must perform regular updates and check compatibility yourself.

 Cost comparison over 3 years:

-Legal Requirements for Austrian Online Shops
+Legal requirements for Austrian online shops

-According to the E-Commerce Act (ECG) and the Trade Regulation Act, Austrian online shops must provide the following information in an easily accessible manner:
+After E-Commerce Act (ECG)and theTrade RegulationsAustrian online shops must provide the following information in an easily accessible manner:

 - Full name and address of the company

-- Email address and phone number
+- Email address and telephone number

 - VAT identification number (UID number)

-- Responsible supervisory authority (for regulated trades)
+- Competent supervisory authority (for regulated trades)

-Shopify: Use the "Legal Pages DACH" or "German Market" app for legally compliant pages.
-These automatically generate legal notice, terms and conditions, cancellation policy, and privacy policy according to Austrian law.
+ShopifyUse the app "Legal Pages DACH" or "German Market" for legally compliant websites.
+These automatically generate legal notices, terms and conditions, cancellation policies, and privacy policies in accordance with Austrian law.

-WooCommerce: The "Germanized" or "German Market" plugin (from EUR 69/year) covers all legal requirements for the DACH region, including small business regulations and correct tax labeling.
+WooCommerceThe plugin "Germanized" or "German Market" (from 69 EUR/year) covers all legal requirements for the DACH region, including the small business regulation and correct tax labeling.

-GDPR Compliance
+GDPR compliance

-The General Data Protection Regulation affects every online shop.
+The General Data Protection RegulationThis applies to every online shop.
 Specifically, you must ensure:

-- Cookie consent banner: Must obtain explicit consent before setting non-essential cookies.
-Recommended tools: Cookiebot (from EUR 9/month) or Borlabs Cookie (one-time EUR 39 for WooCommerce)
+- Cookie consent bannerExplicit consent must be obtained before setting non-essential cookies.
+Recommended tools: Cookiebot (from €9/month) or Borlabs Cookie (one-time fee of €39 for WooCommerce)

-- Privacy policy: Must list all tools, tracking services, and data processing operations used
+- Privacy PolicyMust list all tools, tracking services and data processing activities used.

-- Right to deletion: Customers must be able to have their data deleted
+- Right to erasureCustomers must be able to have their data deleted.

-- Data export: Customers must be able to export their data in a common format
+- Data exportCustomers must be able to export their data in a common format.

 Consumer Rights Directive and Right of Withdrawal

-- Prominently link a cancellation policy (not just hide it in the terms and conditions)
+- One Cancellation policyLink prominently (don't just hide it in the terms and conditions)

-- Clearly communicate the return shipping cost policy (who bears the costs?)
+- The Return shipping cost policyCommunicate clearly (who bears the costs?)

-- For digital products: Obtain explicit consent to waive the right of withdrawal
+- For digital products: Obtain explicit consent to waive the right of withdrawal.

-Price Display
+Price labeling

-The Price Display Act (PrAG) mandates:
+The Price Indication Act (PrAG)prescribes:

-Support and Community: Help When You Need It
+Support and Community: Help when you need it

 Shopify Support

-- 24/7 live chat and email support: Directly from Shopify, in English.
-German-language support is available on business days
+- 24/7 live chat and email supportDirectly from Shopify, in English.
+German-language support is available on weekdays.

-- Phone support: Available for all plans, callback within minutes
+- Telephone supportAvailable for all plans, callback within minutes

 - Shopify Community Forum: Active community with over 900,000 members

-- Shopify Experts: Certified freelancers and agencies for custom modifications (from approx. EUR 50/hour)
+- Shopify ExpertsCertified freelancers and agencies for individual customizations (from approx. 50 EUR/hour)

-- Average response time: Live chat under 5 minutes, email under 24 hours
+- Average response timeLive chat response in under 5 minutes, email response in under 24 hours

 WooCommerce Support

-- No central support: WooCommerce itself does not offer direct customer support.
-Support comes from the hosting provider, theme developer, and plugin developer
+- No central supportWooCommerce itself does not offer direct customer support.
+Support comes from the hosting provider, theme developers, and plugin developers.

-- WordPress.org forum: Large community, but response quality and speed vary
+- WordPress.org forumLarge community, but response quality and speed vary.

-- WooCommerce documentation: Extensive but technically oriented
+- WooCommerce documentationComprehensive, but technically oriented

-- Facebook groups and forums: Active German-speaking communities like "WooCommerce Deutschland" (18,000+ members)
+- Facebook groups and forumsActive German-speaking communities such as "WooCommerce Germany" (18,000+ members)

-- Managed WooCommerce hosting: Providers offer WooCommerce-specific support
+- Managed WooCommerce HostingProviders like Starter or Starter offer WooCommerce-specific support.

 Scenario 1 -- Payment problem:

-Scenario 2 -- Performance problem:
+Scenario 2 -- Performance Problem:

-Our advice: If you have no technical team and your shop is your core business, Shopify's support is a strong argument.
-The costs for a WooCommerce developer for problems (EUR 80-150/hour) quickly exceed the monthly Shopify fees.
+Our adviceIf you don't have a technical team and your shop is your main business, Shopify's support is a great option.strong argumentThe cost of hiring a WooCommerce developer to fix problems (80-150 EUR/hour) quickly exceeds the monthly Shopify fees.

-Shopify offers an integrated analytics dashboard that varies in scope depending on the plan.
-Even the basic plan (from EUR 36 per month) provides access to fundamental reports on revenue, orders, online shop sessions, and return rate.
-The Shopify plan (from EUR 105 per month) adds more detailed reports, including sales reports by employee, by discount code, and by traffic source.
+Shopify offers aintegrated analytics dashboardThe scope of features varies depending on the plan.
+Even the basic plan (starting at €36 per month) provides access to fundamental reports on sales, orders, online store sessions, and returning customer rate.
+The Shopify plan (starting at €105 per month) adds more detailed reports, including sales reports by employee, discount code, and traffic source.

-The Advanced and Plus plans finally offer the Report Builder, which allows you to create custom reports.
+The Advanced and Plus plans ultimately offer theReport Builder, which allows you to create custom reports.
 This tool enables the combination of different dimensions and metrics, similar to a pivot table.
-For larger Austrian e-commerce companies, the ability to conduct cohort analyses and calculate Customer Lifetime Value (CLV) is particularly valuable.
+For larger Austrian e-commerce companies, the ability to... is particularly valuable.Cohort analysesto perform and calculate the Customer Lifetime Value (CLV).

 - Products currently being viewed